Sparrow Brain Tumor Center

-The center is a multidisciplinary program involving various medical specialties, including neurosurgery, neuroradiology, neuropathology and oncology.
-This team works together with the patient and their family to develop the plan of care that best meets their needs.
-Diagnosis and treatment is handled in a single, comprehensive clinic.
+The center is a multidisciplinary program involving various medical specialties that include: neurosurgery, neuroradiology, neuropathology, and oncology.
+This team works together with the patient and their family to develop a care plan that best meets their needs.
+Diagnosis and treatment is handled in one single, comprehensive clinic.

 The Sparrow Brain Tumor Center participates in the latest clinical trials with access to the nation's most innovative treatments and newest drugs.